Cycling South Africa: the complete guide and itinerary (40k words!)

 Weather – What’s the best time to cycle in South Africa?

-cycling tours in south africa
+south africa bikepacking

 South African winters can get pretty chilly while the summers are scorching hot, especially in the desertic areas.
 Being so big and diverse, there are many different climates in South Africa:

-• The Cape Town area is considered Mediterranean: “the average temperature ranges from 12 °C (53.5 °F) in July to 21 °C (70 °F) in January and February.
-The summer temperatures are not excessively high because of the influence of the ocean, though sometimes a hot and dry wind called Berg, able to raise the temperature to around 35 °C…” The ocean is freezing all year round, so don’t expect to swim so easily.
+• The Cape Town area is considered Mediterranean: “The average temperature ranges from 12 °C (53.5 °F) in July to 21 °C (70 °F) in January and February.
+The summer temperatures are not excessively high because of the influence of the ocean, though sometimes a hot and dry wind called Berg, is able to raise the temperature to around 35 °C…” The ocean is freezing all year round, so don’t expect to swim so easily.

-• The Northern Cape and the north part of the Western Cape are very dry and arid: “In this area, annual precipitation drops below 350 mm (13.5 in), but in a wide west-central area, where the southern part of the Namib Desert is found, it drops even below 200 mm (8 in)…” The coastal areas have milder climate while the inland plateau can experience wide variations of temperatures, with extremely hot days and still chilly nights in summer.
+• The Northern Cape and the north part of the Western Cape are very dry and arid: “In this area, annual precipitation drops below 350 mm (13.5 in), but in a wide west-central area, where the southern part of the Namib Desert is found, it drops even below 200 mm (8 in)…” The coastal areas have milder climates while the inland plateau can experience wide variations of temperatures, with extremely hot days and still chilly nights in summer.

 • The South and East Coasts are narrow strips of milder climate, from Cape Town to Port Elizabeth, the characteristic fynbos vegetation is thriving, with thousands of different species of flowers blossoming in Spring (end of August) but also all year-round.
 The KwaZulu coast is more semi-tropical, with more rainfall and hot and humid summers.
-Along all this coast the sea gets much and much warmer whilst going eastwards, waves though are present everywhere all-year-round.
+Along all this coast the sea gets much and much warmer whilst going eastwards, waves though are present everywhere all year round.

 • The Eastern Highlands – comprising the Orange Free State, most of the Mpumalanga (formerly Transvaal), as well as Lesotho and the Drakensberg range – is much more humid than the west, in Lesotho and adjacent areas temperatures can be freezing in winter.